p0sel0k/evolved.lua/README.md

 ## Overview

-The library is designed to be simple and highly efficient.
+The library is designed to be simple and highly performant.
 It uses an archetype-based approach to store entities and their components.
 This allows you to filter and process your entities very efficiently, especially when you have many of them.

 If you are familiar with the ECS (Entity-Component-System) pattern, you will feel right at home.
 If not, I highly recommend reading about it first.
 Here is a good starting point: [Entity Component System FAQ](https://github.com/SanderMertens/ecs-faq).